top of page

 Selected Highlights

-• Coauthor, Nature Record national assessment of U.S. ecosystems
+• Coauthor, Terrestrial Ecosystems chapter of the Nature Record national assessment of U.S. ecosystems

 Updates